-- Prepare and submit, each year to the Public Accounts Committee, key accountability documents-a business and financial plan, and an annual report on operations that includes audited financial statements - Present to the Public Accounts Committee, for its review and approval, its annual funding request and supplementary estimates (if any) - Table with the Public Accounts Committee, for its information, the Office's human resources and financial management policies, and quarterly financial forecasts - Use Canadian generally accepted assurance standards to carry out its audits - Be a member in good standing of the Institute of Chartered Professional Accountants of Saskatchewan including maintaining firm and member licensing requirements for the provision of professional accounting services3
+- Prepare and submit, each year to the Public Accounts Committee, key accountability documents-a business and financial plan, and an annual report on operations that includes audited financial statements - Present to the Public Accounts Committee, for its review and approval, its annual funding request and supplementary estimates (if any) - Table with the Public Accounts Committee, for its information, the Office's human resources and financial management policies, and quarterly financial forecasts - Use Canadian generally accepted assurance standards to carry out the Office's audits - Be a member in good standing of the Institute of Chartered Professional Accountants of Saskatchewan. including maintaining firm and member licensing requirements for the provision of professional accounting services3

 The Rules and Procedures of the Legislative Assembly of Saskatchewan require the Public Accounts Committee to review and report to the Assembly on the results of its review of the Provincial Auditor's Reports.
-These reports of the Public Accounts Committee include whether it agrees with recommendations the Office makes in its reports.
+The Committee's reports include whether it agrees with recommendations the Office makes in its reports.

-3 The Provincial Auditor Act deems the Provincial Auditor a firm for the purposes of The Accounting Profession Act.
+&lt;sup>3 The Provincial Auditor Act deems the Provincial Auditor a firm for the purposes of The Accounting Profession Act.

-Exhibit 1- The Value and Benefits of a Legislative Audit Office
+Exhibit 1-The Value and Benefits of a Legislative Audit Office

-Light blue: Key services and products of a Legislative Audit Office Adapted from a Canadian Legislative Auditors Working Group
+Light yellow: Value and benefits of a Legislative Audit Office Light blue: Key services and products of a Legislative Audit Office Adapted from a Canadian Legislative Auditors Working Group